Top 10 Indoor Games for Dogs That Need Motivation

 How do I choose the right indoor game for my dog's motivation level?

 When selecting indoor games, consider your dog's age, breed, energy level, and preferences.
-Pick games that your dog enjoys and which motivate the pooch.
+Pick games that your dog enjoys and can hold your dog's attention.

 Can indoor games help with behavioural issues in dogs?

-Yes, indoor games that require motivation can help with other behavioural problems like excessive barking, chewing, or digging by diverting the dog's attention in a positive way.
+Yes, indoor games can help with other behavioural problems like excessive barking, chewing, or digging by diverting the dog's attention in a positive way.

 Are there safety precautions I should take when playing indoor games with my dog?